jfreeman812/QE-Tools/sdlcs/code-management.rst

   * ``README.md`` or ``README.rst`` explaining what it is,
     who the audience is, etc.
+    If applicable,
-    This can simply include a link to the user documentation built from a documentation tool.
+    this can simply be a link to the documentation built from a documentation tool.
+(See the ``README.rst`` for `this repository`_ as an example)

   * ``env-setup`` an executable script that sets up the environment

     * to be run by humans at will
-    * to be run (indirectly) by Jenkins and other automation
+    * to be run (indirectly) via automation tooling (such as Jenkins or Travis CI)
-    * will fail if it is not running in a virtual environment
+    * will fail if it is not running in a virtual environment (when appropriate)
     * otherwise will install
-      and otherwise configure the virtual environment for testing
+      and otherwise configure the environment for testing

   * ``self-check`` an executable script that does a self-check on the repository.